 - 1/4 cup creamy peanut butter

-- 2 Tbsp mild vegetable oil
+- 2 Tbsp vegetable oil, or other mild-tasting oil

 - 1/4 cup rice wine vinegar